AGH621/pianoPreReading/README.md

 2. It is a digital version of a piano book that I wrote many year ago, and still use in my music studio today.

 ## Progress
+August 2022 - Implemented MUI throughout the front end.

+July 2022 - Started using React to render site pages.
+Discovered Material UI (MUI) and decided to adopt it.

 June 2022 - Designed and implemented some basic interactivity via JavaScript.
 1. Switch the notation between black and white keys
 2. Display chord notation instead of melody